cimug-org/CIMTool/docs/how-to/modeling-cim-extensions.md

 ### After Project Creation

 The setting can also be changed after a project has been created via the project's "Properties" dialog, accessible by right-clicking the project in the Project Explorer and selecting "Properties".
-In practice this is rarely needed — the most common scenario is correcting an initial import where the setting was inadvertently left unchecked.
+In practice this is rarely needed, the most common scenario being correcting an initial import where the setting was inadvertently left unchecked.

 !!! note